Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Warheads can now apply additional chance-based damage or Warhead detonation ('critical hits') with the ability to customize chance, damage, affected targets, affected target HP threshold and animations of critical hit.
   - `Crit.Chance` determines chance for a critical hit to occur.
 By default this is checked once when the Warhead is detonated and every target that is susceptible to critical hits will be affected.
 If `Crit.ApplyChancePerTarget` is set, then whether or not the chance roll is successful is determined individually for each target.
   - `Crit.ExtraDamage` determines the damage dealt by the critical hit.
 If `Crit.Warhead` is set, the damage is used to detonate the specified Warhead on each affected target, otherwise the damage is directly dealt based on current Warhead's `Verses` settings.
   - `Crit.Affects` can be used to customize types of targets that this Warhead can deal critical hits against.
+Critical hits cannot affect empty cells or cells containing only TerrainTypes, overlays etc.
   - `Crit.AffectsHouses` can be used to customize houses that this Warhead can deal critical hits against.
   - `Crit.AffectBelowPercent` can be used to set minimum percentage of their maximum `Strength` that targets must have left to be affected by a critical hit.
   - `Crit.AnimList` can be used to set a list of animations used instead of Warhead's `AnimList` if Warhead deals a critical hit to even one target.
 If `Crit.AnimList.PickRandom` is set (defaults to `AnimList.PickRandom`) then the animation is chosen randomly from the list.